rotki/docs/usage-guides/advanced/mobile.md

+---
+description: Accessing rotki from a mobile device using DAppNode VPN or Docker with an authenticated proxy.
+---

 # Using rotki from mobile

 If you are using DAppNode or the Docker image instead of the Electron application, it is possible to access rotki from a mobile device.